york135/SSL_AR_ICASSP2025/README.md

 To access these results, see `jsons/`.

-Anyway, I decided not to change the contents of the paper as the camera-ready version should not include too much changes from the original submission, but I decided to report it here.
+Anyway, I decided not to change the contents of the paper (as the differences are rather minor), but report it here.

 ### Authors' contributions